Car Hire Insurance in Europe

 Liability Coverage is Included in Your Rental Fee

 Most car rental companies offer a Collision Damage Waiver (CDW) or a Loss Damage Waiver (LDW) which can help lower your out-of-pocket costs if you are in an accident.
-However, both protections come with an excess or deductible that must be paid and this can range from $500 to $2,500 or more.
+However, both protections come with an excess or deductible that must be paid, and this can range from $500 to $2,500 or more.

-See How Much You Can Save on Your Car Rental Insurance
+See How Much You Can Save on Your Car Hire Excess Insurance Europe

 Get Started